HarkjinDev/Security/Reverse/LOB/Level2/readme.md

 }
 ```

-This level's code seems like level1 but there is the difference of buffer size.
+This level's code seems like level1 but there is the difference of buffer' small size.

 If you use the shell code (ex.
 25bytes) will be problem but I will use with env variable I used in level1.